chrisbarrett/ert-modeline/readme.md

 ## Description

-This is a minor mode that will run ERT tests whenever you save an elisp buffer or evaluate an expression.
-You will know immediately if you have introduced a breaking change.
+This is a minor mode that will run ERT tests in the background whenever you save an elisp buffer or evaluate an expression.
+The results are displayed in the modeline, so you will know immediately if you have introduced a breaking change.

 ## Installation